MoniMoledo/cloudberry/README.md

 ### Acknowledgments

 * This application was inspired on the [TwitterMap Demo](http://cloudberry.ics.uci.edu/demos/twittermap/)
 * Users and developers are welcome to contact me through moniquemoledo@id.uff.br
-* This application is currently running on Universidade Federal Fluminense servers (08/12/2017).